 I grew up afraid of disappointing my mom.
-I knew that she had high expectations of me, and that made it hard for me to ever feel comfortable coming to her with even minor issues going on in my life.
+I knew that she had high expectations of me, and that made it hard for me ever to feel comfortable coming to her with even minor issues going on in my life.
 When I found out I was pregnant at the age of 26, I was terrified to tell my mom.
 Because even though I was an adult and I had established my life with the man I loved, I was so afraid of disappointing her.
 I don’t want that kind of relationship with my daughter.
 I want her to know that even through my disappointment, I am proud.
 I am trustworthy.
 And she can tell me anything without fear of my reaction.
 Everyone needs that kind of support.
-I want to help her through the tough stuff, and know that she believes I can.
+I want to help her through the tough stuff and know that she believes I can.

 7. Know your worth.